-- any amount of donation via below bank details
+1) Any amount of donation via below bank details or paypal (mail@forironigavegold.com)

-- purchase of a product - see here.
+2) Purchase of a gold/iron product - find them listed here.

-With your support, we can give a child, working in a gold mine, a future and better life.
-Your donation is fully and directly used to make these children become independent and to live in a safer and healthier environment with a better future.
+With your support, we can provide the necessary funding to build-up in the coming years a save place for young tailors.
+Your donation is fully and directly used to give the youths a chance to become independent in a healthier environment and a better future.

-Our foundation has the Dutch ANBI stichting status.
+Our foundation has the Dutch ANBI stichting status, meaning that donations can be deducted from taxes.
 For more information about the advantages of ANBI donations, please see here.

 Donation Programme for 2021/22